 Therefore, to top up the amount obtained by way of foods highest in CLA and support healthy weight loss, supplements are often the only realistic route.
 The key is to make sure you are choosing high quality supplements that will not only provide enough CLA to make a difference but, more often than not, will also include other clinically studied ingredients to extend the benefits of the supplement even further.

-It’s for this reason that many of the higher quality over the counter diet pills that contain CLA have complete formulas containing other ingredients to support energy, metabolism and other factors important to dieters.
+It’s for this reason that many of the higher quality best over the counter weight loss pills that contain CLA have complete formulas containing other ingredients to support energy, metabolism and other factors important to dieters.
 With these supplements and the foods highest in CLA, the goal of obtaining appropriate amounts of this substance is much more obtainable.